 "(a) DATA COLLECTION REQUIRED.-The Federal Procurement Data System described in section 6(d)(4)(A) of the Office of Federal Procurement Policy Act ([former] 41 U.S.C.
 405(d)(4)(A)) [now 41 U.S.C.
 1122(a)(4)(A)] shall be modified to collect data regarding bundling of contract requirements when the contracting officer anticipates that the resulting contract price, including all options, is expected to exceed \$5,000,000.
-The data shall reflect a determination made by the contracting officer regarding whether a particular solicitation constitutes a contract bundling. "(b) DEFINITIONS.-In this section, the term 'bundling
+The data shall reflect a determination made by the contracting officer regarding whether a particular solicitation constitutes a contract bundling.

-"(b) DEFINITIONS.-In this section, the term 'bundling of contract requirements' has the meaning given that term in section 3(0) of the Small Business Act (15 U.S.C.
-632(0)) (as added by section 412 of this subtitle)."
+"(b) DEFINITIONS.-In this section, the term 'bundling of contract requirements' has the meaning given that term in section 3(o) of the Small Business Act (15 U.S.C.
+632(o)) (as added by section 412 of this subtitle)."